 The Apothecary

 At its heart, herbal medicine is folk medicine.
 Remedies would be crafted in the home to treat illness, injury and maintain the health of the family.
-People would often forage in their local environment for the plants they needed, or cultivate them in their gardens.
-Families would build up stores of herbs, plants and medicines for use, creating their own apothecary.
-Every healer would have an array of effective ingredients with which to craft their medicines.
+People often foraged in their local environment for the plants they needed, or cultivated them in their gardens.
+Folk would build up stores of herbs, plants and medicines for use, creating their own apothecary.

 There are many and diverse sources of herbal medicines and plant remedies in historical records, from ancient to modern sources, and it is from these that The Historical Herbalists have drawn inspiration.